iamrachit/Cyber-Security/SQL-Injection.md

 **Next we will find how many number are there**

-3. " Order By " Used to find the number of column
+3. " Order By " Used to find the number of column.

 ![image](https://user-images.githubusercontent.com/60937657/203273611-ab5a2e1b-8266-48e9-b0a7-2fb09a182b3c.png)